Paris events in March celebrate early signs of spring and longer days to the City of Lights as activities move outside again.

 Admission: Free - plus reasonable prices for food, drinks, rides, etc

-More information: Faire du Trone website
+More information: Foire du Trone website

-French Open Tickets for Roland Garros On Sale 2024
+French Open Tickets Sale Dates

-Find French Open schedule, ticket information, and everything else you need to know about this famous sports event on the Roland-Garros website.
+You'll find the French Open schedule, ticket information, and everything else you need to know about this famous sports event on the Roland-Garros website.

 More Fun Things to Do & See in Paris in March